The History of ...

 Return to Contents

-First of all I would like to thank the late Richard Munslow who "sewed the seed" by suggesting that I write the history of Lymm CC and who diligently looked after the Club's archives for many years, Keith Moore and John Moult for checking the text for accuracy.
+First of all I would like to thank the late Richard Munslow who "sewed the seed" by suggesting that I write the history of Lymm CC and who diligently looked after the Club's archives for many years, Keith Moore and the late John Moult for checking the text for accuracy.
 I would also like to thank my fellow Lymm CC members (both past and present) who have left a legacy of photographs in the archive, members who have lent photographs and documents for scanning and for supplying me with stories and anecdotes for inclusion in this eBook, and lastly but by no means least... my wife Ange, for her encouragement, putting up with me whilst working on yet another project and her help in making the manuscript “readable”.
 I’ll apologize beforehand for the quality of some of the photographs... many of which have started to fade and generally showing their age (and not fixable with "Photoshop"), for anything significant that I may have omitted, for any inaccuracies that may have crept into the text or any embarrassment caused by relating any of the stories or incidents or if the reader disagrees with any of the opinions expressed by either myself or related by others.
 This e-Book and website was written in HTML format using Microsoft "Expression Web".

 Cyril J Wood